Focusing on increasing your survey response rate is important but I’m often asked:

 Now we have a handle on the basic statistical terms lets look at what makes a response rate “acceptable”.

-In this context an acceptable survey response rate is one that allows you to use the information collected in the survey to make decisions in your business.
+An acceptable survey response rate is one that allows you to use the information collected in the survey to make decisions in your business.
 That rate can vary dramatically.

 While you could, for instance, make important business decisions with just 5 responses, and a very low response rate, using the “rule of 5”, most times you will need more responses so you can answer important questions: